jaymarichua/quant-q-a/combinatorics.md

 <h6>Number of ways to put objects into bins</h6>

 Forming an intuition with combinatorics word problems comes with experience, but another way to approach the problems is by thinking of the combination as a selection of two sets of items as we are counting those that go into the chosen bin, $k$, and counting those that go into the unchosen bin, $n-k$.
 This can be generalized to any number of bins with the constraint that every item must go to exactly one bin.
-Note that the number of ways to put objects into bins is given by the multinomial coefficient. $$\binom{n}{k_1,k_2,...,k_m}=\frac{n!}{k_1!k2!...k_m!}$$, where $k_1!k_2!...k_m$ distinct numberings, and the number of equivalence classes is $\frac{n!}{k_1!k_2!...k_m!}$
+Note that the number of ways to put objects into bins is given by the multinomial coefficient. $$\binom{n}{k_1,k_2,...,k_m}=\frac{n!}{k_1!k_2!...k_m!}$$, where every equivalence class consists of $k_1!k_2!...k_m$ distinct numberings, and the number of equivalence classes is $\frac{n!}{k_1!k_2!...k_m!}$.

 <h5>References</h5>